Skip to main content

 Quality as standard.
 Our quotes include quality materials and finishes.
 We don’t lowball with cheap inclusions and then upsell you later.

 Your project is protected.
-We're a licenced builder (Licence 274849C), HIA member, and all projects over $20,000 are covered by the Home Building Compensation Fund.
-If something goes wrong, you're not left stranded.
+We’re a licensed builder (Licence 274849C), HIA member, and all projects over $20,000 are covered by the Home Building Compensation Fund.
+If something goes wrong, you’re not left stranded.

 Common Questions About Kitchen Renovation Costs in Sydney